technofocus-pte/dynmc365cntctcntrpvt/README.md

-# Dynamics 365 Contact Center
+# Implement and adopt Dynamics 365 Contact Center
-Implementing and adopting Dynamic 365 in Contact Center
+Implement and adopt Dynamic 365 in Contact Center